Matt Eberflus: Chicago Bears

 On January 27, 2022, Eberflus was named the 17th head coach of the Chicago Bears.
-Eberflus won his head coaching debut on September 11, as the Bears beat the San Francisco 49ers by a score of 19–10 in a come-from-behind victory.
+Eberflus won his head coaching debut on September 11, as the Bears beat the San Francisco 49ers by a score of 19–10 in a come-from-behind victory in the pouring rain.
 However, the Bears struggled the rest of the season, finishing with an NFL-worst 3–14 record.

 Eberflus and the Bears extended their losing streak to a franchise record 14 games through the 2023 season.
 The team broke the streak with a Week 5 win against the Washington Commanders on October 5, 2023.
 Eberflus also took over defensive play calling duties after defensive coordinator Alan Williams resigned after Week 2.
 The defense generated 28 turnovers including a league-leading 22 interceptions.
 The Bears finished last in the division for the second consecutive year with a 7–10 finish.

 The Bears earned two top ten picks in the 2024 NFL draft, with the first pick previously acquired from the Carolina Panthers, ultimately selecting quarterback Caleb Williams and wide receiver Rome Odunze with the first and ninth picks, respectively.
 With the further addition of trade acquisition Keenan Allen as well as free agents D'Andre Swift, Kevin Byard, and Gerald Everett, the Bears were expected to take a step forward in Eberflus' third season at the helm.
 However, after entering the bye week with a 4–2 record, the Bears dropped their next six games under Eberflus, which included several last-second losses including a 18–15 loss to the Washington Commanders off a last-second Hail Mary pass known as the Hail Maryland, a 20–19 loss to the Packers on a blocked game-winning field goal attempt, and a 30–27 overtime loss to the Vikings on a game-winning field goal.
 His last game as the Bears' head coach was a 23–20 Thanksgiving Day loss to the Detroit Lions in which his late-game decision to not take his team's final timeout was widely criticized.
 Eberflus was fired on November 29, 2024, becoming the first Bears head coach to be fired mid-season.

 Dallas Cowboys (second stint)

 On January 28, 2025, Eberflus returned to the Dallas Cowboys to be their defensive coordinator.
+On January 6, 2026, he was fired after the Cowboys posted one of the worst defenses in franchise history.

+San Francisco 49ers

+On March 5, 2026, Eberflus was hired by the San Francisco 49ers to serve as the team's assistant head coach under head coach Kyle Shanahan.